 Simon Ripley is a Founder Director of the Double Elephant Print Workshop, based in Exeter, SW England.
-He comes from a family of printers and grew up in the world of multi-colour, embossed and gold blocked labels for Chivas Regal Scotch Whisky or Beefeater Gin.
+He comes from a family of commercial printers for the wine trade and grew up in the world of multi-colour, embossed and gold blocked labels for Chivas Regal Scotch Whisky or Beefeater Gin.
 Inheriting an 1850’s Columbian Relief Press from a stationery printer’s factory in Perth, Scotland set him on a journey for life.
-He specialised in printmaking, with teachers Graham Clucas and Steve Thorpe in Fine Art at Plymouth University and became especially interested in the woodcuts of Helen Frankenthaler: in particular ‘Essence Mulberry’ and ‘Savage Breeze’; her use of surface, colour and fine Japanese papers.
+He specialised in Fine Art printmaking, with teachers Graham Clucas and Steve Thorpe at Plymouth University and became especially interested in the woodcuts of Helen Frankenthaler: in particular ‘Essence Mulberry’ and ‘Savage Breeze’; her use of surface, colour and fine Japanese papers.
 The simple power of Munch’s prints, the politics in Tàpies and the abstract printmaking of Ian McKeever are all important influences.

-His work today is drawn from the world around him - not just the physical environment but conversations, music, politics, people and a desire to make a unique image that speaks of more than the sum of its parts, speaks of what it is to be human and reflects the fundamental questions of life back upon us.
+His work today is drawn from the world around him - not just the physical environment but conversations, music, politics and people.
+He desires to make a unique image that speaks of more than the sum of its parts - speaks of what it is to be human and reflects the fundamental questions of life back upon us.

 Simon specialises in community, participatory printmaking with Double Elephant - taking print into schools, hospitals, prisons or public places, encouraging others to find their own interpretations of life through printmaking.